ethereum/remix-project/CONTRIBUTING.md

 If you update an old json file, then you don't need to update it in other languages, because crowdin will do it for you.

-But if you add a new json file, then you have to add it in other languages, and import it in `index.js` of all languages.
-Because crowdin will not update `index.js`, you have to do it manually.
+But if you add a new json file, only English is needed.

 ### How to contribute on translations?
 Remix is using crowdin to manage translations.
 If you want to contribute on that, you can do it on crowdin.
 Check the link below.